 Recent statistics show that Android is still the most targeted target for hackers in the United States.
 This is despite the fact that security measures are constantly being improved and updated.
 Many Android devices are still vulnerable to hackers because they haven’t updated their core operating system.

-99% of mobile malware threats are found in third-party apps stores.
+99% of mobile malware threats are found in third-party app stores.

-Every day, 24,000 malicious apps are removed from app stores.
+Apple rejected around 1.7 million malicious apps are removed them from app stores.

 Hackers try to install thousands of malicious apps in trusted app stores every day.
 The big app stores generally do a great job keeping these apps out.

-One in five hacks can trace back to rogue apps on mobile phones.
+One in five hacks can be traced back to rogue apps on mobile phones.